artcore-c/Cerebrum/docs/optimization/PERFORMANCE.md

 - **Context Reduction:** Up to 82% via smart chunking
 - **Memory Footprint:** ~500MB (CM4), ~4GB (VPS with model loaded)

-**Design Philosophy:** Let each component do what it's optimized for—fast I/O and coordination on CM4, sustained compute on VPS.

 ---

 ## Workload Separation